GSA/digitalgov.gov/content/news/2016/09/2016-09-26-recapping-content-marketing-trends-in-2016-how-have-we-stacked-up.md

 ---

 _You’ve just finished reading the latest article from our Monday column,_ [_The Content Corner_]({{< ref "/topics/content-strategy" >}})_.
 This column focuses on helping solve the main content issues facing federal digital professionals, including producing enough content and making that content engaging._

+---

+**Disclaimer**: All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.